aune-io/magento2-autoinvoice/README.md

 The configuration of this module is under _Stores > Configuration > Sales > Auto Invoice_.
 There, you will be able to activate processing via cron job, and choose the behaviour of the procedure.

-The configuration matrix will allow you to set on for which combinations of status and payment method the extension should invoice the orders, as well as the destination status.
+The configuration matrix will allow you to set on for which combinations of status and payment method the extension should invoice the orders, as well as the destination status and capture mode.
 A configuration example follows.

 <img src="https://github.com/aune-io/magento2-autoinvoice/blob/master/screenshots/settings.png" />